Paultree/fake-windows-98/README.md

     -   Clone Repo - [ X ]
     -   Create and checkout develop branch - [ x ]
     -   Push all changes to your develop branch - [ x ]
-    -   When submitting create a pull request from develop  into main for review - [ ]
+    -   When submitting create a pull request from develop  into main for review - [ x ]
     -   Add coach as a reviewer - [ x ]

 23/11/2022